 Pay As You Go SIM Cards

-If you're looking for a bit of extra flexibility, a Pay As You Go bundle allows you to have this with 2GB of data from £6.00/month.
+If you're looking for more flexibility, a Pay As You Go bundle allows you to have this.
+You can get 2GB of data from £6.00/month on Pay As You Go.
 There's no commitment to renewing your bundle every month.
-You can also increase or decrease your data allowance at the end of each month if you find you're on a plan with the wrong amount of data.
+You'll also be able to change your data allowance at the end of each month if you find you're on a plan with the wrong amount of data.

 The following table shows Pay As You Go bundles with 2GB of data per month: